Cray-HPE/docs-csm/operations/image_management/IMS_export_import.md

       }
       ```

-   1. Download each of the images referenced in the manifest file.
+   1. Download each of the artifacts referenced in the manifest file.

       ```bash
       cray artifacts get boot-images "${IMAGE_ID}/rootfs" "images/${IMAGE_ID}/rootfs"